-TEAMS MIN INISTRIES Outsiders to the culture/place Insi Mobile/Transient Per •
+APOSTOLIC TEAMS LOCAL MINISTRIES Outsiders to the culture/place Mobile/Transient Insiders to the culture/place

 F. In Summary

 Paul's apostolic team worked together to take the gospel to the nations.
 The fruit of their labor, the local believers in a city, bore the ongoing responsibility to carry the gospel into a people group.
 These two expressions of the church, the mobile and the local, were vital to the advance of the gospel.
 They needed each other to fulfill their shared calling to advance the gospel to the nations.